banjocat/tornado-producer/README.md

 * JSON to logstash
 * ~~JSON to rabbitmq~~
 * Visualization software of all of the above(if it exists)
-* Make all at least concurrent.. but determine which can be async and not.. and why
+* Make all at least concurrent.. but determine which can be single threaded async and not.. and why
 * Simple benchmarks of sync(if created) and async of each